 Digital Object Identifier (DOI)

 Kim, Yong Hwan; Vu, Phuong Nhung; Choe, Se Woon; Jeon, Chang Jin; Arthur, Helen M.; Vary, Calvin P.H.; Lee, Young Jae; and Paul Oh, S., "Overexpression of activin receptor-like kinase 1 in endothelial cells suppresses development of arteriovenous malformations in mouse models of hereditary hemorrhagic telangiectasia" (2020).
-Neurobiology.
+Translational Neuroscience.
 1024.